Skip to content

 Complaints Procedure

 We are committed to providing a high-quality legal service.
-We acknowledge that we may not always get it right, so if something has gone wrong, including our charges, please tell us.
+We acknowledge that we may not always get it right, so if something has gone wrong, including in relation to our charges, we need you to tell us.
 This will help us to improve standards of service.

 How do I make a complaint?